liangzifei/MRH-Net/README.md

 ```
 /Transfer_Learning/demo_fastTest_Trans.m
 ```
-## Exmples results of our vitural histology are shown as the following:
+## Exmple results from our work are shown as the following:

 #### (In our work, the testing conducted on many healthy and shiever mouse brains, while training on healthy mouse brains only.
 This verified the MRH_net could generalise to other than training data itself.
 Additionally, no test subject, in our work, is from training subjects).
 >Some example virtual histology results as following: